danilopgon/next-js-notes/README.md

 This app was made following the [Beyond Fireship - "Next.js 13 - The Basics"](https://www.youtube.com/watch?v=__mSgDEOyv8) tutorial for learning purposes

+You will need to use

+`.pocketbase serve`

+for the DB to work

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started